smithaagarwal/JavaAndSpringToDoListAPI/README.md

 ## ToDoList REST API

 The project is developed using Spring Boot.
-There are end points for
+There are REST endpoints for
 - getting all the tasks that is persisted
 - adding a new task
 - editing the task description and complete status